-Service Current Budget for 2017/18 Actual Variance turn £'000 £'000 £'000 %

-Looked After Children Placements continued;

-The second factor that we need to address is around placement mix; in Cambridgeshire, 60% of children placed with general foster carers are placed with IFA foster carers.
-This would more ordinarily be expected to be between 30 and 40%.
-We need to invest in different recruitment and retention approaches to our in-house foster carers and in assessment and support services in order to reduce our expenditure in these areas.

-Further work on both elements will be presented by mid-November.

-16) Adoption 4,406 3,077 450 10%

-The Allowances budget is forecasting a pressure of £450k.

-Our contract with Coram Cambridgeshire Adoption (CCA) provides for 38 adoptive placements pa.
-In 2017/18 we are forecasting an additional requirement of 20 adoptive placements.
+Service Current Budget for 2017/18 Actual Forecast Variance Outturn £'000 £'000 £'000 % Looked After Children Placements continu ued; The second factor that we need to address is children placed with general foster carers are be expected to be between 30 and 40%.
+We approaches to our in-house foster carers and expenditure in these areas. e placed with IF A foster carers. in different recr This would mo uitment and ret ore ordinarily cention Further work on both elements will be presen ted by mid-Nov vember.
+16) Adoption 4,406 3,077 450 10% The Allowances budget is forecasting a press sure of £450k.
+2017/18 we are forecasting an additional requirement of 20 adoptive placements.
 There is a need to purchase inter agency placements to manage this requirement and ensure our children receive the best possible outcomes.
 The forecast assumes £270k to manage our inter agency requirement and a further £30k to increase our marketing strategy in order to identify more suitable adoptive households.
 The adoption/Special Guardianship Order (SGO) allowances pressure of £150k is based on the continuation of historical adoption/SGO allowances and a lower than expected reduction from reviews of packages or delays in completing reviews of packages.
 The increase in Adoption orders is a reflection of the good practice in making permanency plans for children outside of the looked after system and results in reduced costs in the placement budgets.

-Ongoing dialogue continues with CCA to look at more cost effective medium term options to recruit more adoptive families to meet the needs of our children.
+Actions being taken: Ongoing dialogue continues with CCA to look at more cost effective medium term options to recruit more adoptive families to meet the needs of our children.
 Rigorous oversight of individual children's cases is undertaken before Inter Agency placement is agreed.

-A programme of reviews of allowances continues which is resulting in some reduction of packages, which is currently off-setting any growth by way of new allowances.

-17) Legal Proceedings 1,540 1,048 550 36%
+A programme of reviews of allowances contir which is currently off-setting any growth by w • e reduction of p ackages, 17) Legal Proceedings 1,540 1,048 550 36% The Legal Proceedings budget is forecasting a £550k pressi ure.
 The Legal Proceedings budget is forecasting a £550k pressure.
 Numbers of care applications increased by 52% from 2014/15 (105) to 2016/17 (160), mirroring the national trend.
 Whilst we now have less ongoing sets of care proceedings (and less new applications being issued in Court) legacy cases and associated costs are still working through the system.
 Aside from those areas which we are working on to reduce costs i.e. advice/use of appropriate level of Counsel, the volume of cases remaining within the system indicates an estimated £550k of costs in 2017/18.
 This assumes overrun costs through delay in cases can be managed down as well as requests for advice being better managed.